Zacharyat19/Zacharyat19/README.md

 I'm an Oregon State graduate with a focus on computer systems using a range of technologies and programming languages.

-I enjoy learning new skills through personal projects, teaching others to expand my own knowledge, and spending time with friends.
+I enjoy learning new skills through personal projects, teaching others to expand my own knowledge, and connecting with others to share ideas and grow together.
 <br />

 I'm currently based in Sherwood Oregon.
 Please feel free to reach out through any of the above links.